dwavesystems/dwave-scikit-learn-plugin/README.md

 For an introduction to hybrid methods for feature selection, see the [Feature Selection example](https://github.com/dwave-examples/feature-selection-notebook) Jupyter Notebook.

+The package's main class, `sklearn.feature_selection.SelectorMixin`, can be used in any existing `sklearn` pipeline.

 ## Examples

-The main class is a `sklearn.feature_selection.SelectorMixin` and so can be used in any existing sklearn pipeline.

 A minimal example of using the hybrid feature selection: